jimmychenweijian/jimmychenweijian.github.io/_posts/2026-02-01-applied-data-science-project.md

 Without systematic analysis, the business may overlook important dissatisfaction signals or fail to identify improvement opportunities.
 This may affect customer experience and long-term revenue performance.

+## 3. Business Goal

+*The main goal of this project is:*

+To understand the overall customer satisfaction level on Amazon by analysing the distribution of review ratings and examining textual feedback.

+By doing so, the business can obtain a clearer picture of how customers perceive products sold on the platform.

 ## Work Accomplished
 Document your work done to accomplish the outcome